What is hepatitis A?

 HAV is the most common hepatitis virus worldwide, particularly prevalent in developing countries.
-You usually get Hepatitis A by eating contaminade food.
+You usually get hepatitis A by eating contaminated food.

 Unlike hepatitis B and hepatitis C, hepatitis A is not a chronic (long-term) disease.
 Although HAV causes the liver to swell and inflame, the liver heals usually.
 Once a person is infected, they will not become infected again.